PundiAI/pundi-docs/pundi-aifx/installation.md

 ## Hardware Requirements

-We recommend the following for running f(x)Core:
+We recommend the following for running Pundi AIFX:

 * 4 or more CPU cores
 * At least 500G of disk storage